djeada/Frontend-Notes/notes/08_protocols.md

 ## What happens when you enter a URL in the browser?

+When you enter a URL into a browser's address bar, a series of complex actions take place to fetch and display the desired webpage.
+Let's delve deeper into this process.

-1. You enter `https://example-website.com` in the browser.
+1. **Entering the URL**

-    * Hidden behind a user-friendly name like `https://example-website.com` is an IP address of a server that keeps the website's data.
-    * In order to communicate with the server, we require that IP address.
-    * We obtain the address from a service known as DNS.

-2. Browser uses DNS.
+- Upon typing `https://example-website.com`, you're not directly communicating with the website but with its associated IP address.
+- IP addresses identify servers hosting website data.
+To initiate communication, this IP address is essential.
+- The translation from domain name to IP address is done by the Domain Name System (DNS).

+2. **DNS Resolution**

-    * The browser requests that the DNS service translate a given URL to an IP address.
+- The browser queries DNS servers to translate the URL into its corresponding IP address.
-    * If the local DNS servers do not know the IP address, they will query the global DNS servers for it.
+- If the local DNS cache (on your machine or router) doesn't have the address saved, the request goes to higher-tier DNS servers.
-    * When an address is identified, it is returned to the browser.

-3. TCP connection between the browser and the server.

-    * TCP connection is established between the browser and the server.
-    * The packets from a client browser request are routed through the router, the isp and the whole networks of devices.
-    * This is an extremely circuitous and inefficient route.
-    * Additionaly many websites, employ a content delivery network, or cdn, to cache static and dynamic material closer to the browser.
+- Once the IP address is located, it's relayed back to the browser, sometimes being cached for faster future access.

+3. **Establishing a TCP Connection**

+- The browser and server establish a Transmission Control Protocol (TCP) handshake to ensure reliable data transfer.
+- Data packets traverse intricate networks, passing through routers, ISPs, and many intermediary devices.
+- Given the potential inefficiencies of this process, many websites use Content Delivery Networks (CDNs).
+CDNs store cached versions of web content in various locations, ensuring faster delivery by serving the data from a location near the user.

-4. HTTP requests over the TCP connection.
+4. **Sending HTTP Requests**

-    * The browser sends an http request to the server in order to obtain the page's contents.
+- Post the TCP handshake, the browser sends an HTTP or HTTPS request to the server.
-    * The http request includes a request line, headers (or request metadata), and a content.
+- This request encapsulates a request line, headers (containing metadata about the request), and occasionally, content.
-    * The request must include all the information that the server needs to determine what kind of data it needs to send to the client.
+- It's imperative that the request carries all necessary details for the server to understand and fulfill it.

-5. HTTP responses over the TCP connection.
+5. **Receiving HTTP Responses**

-    * The server sends an HTTP response to the client.
+- The server processes the request and returns an HTTP response to the browser.
-    * The response includes everything the clinet needs in order to render the website (HTML, CSS, JS and resources such as images).

-6. Content rendering.
+- This response contains essential resources for displaying the website: HTML files, stylesheets (CSS), scripts (JavaScript), images, and more.

+6. **Rendering the Webpage**

-    * The browser parses the server's HTTP response.
+- The browser parses the server's response.
-    * The content is rendered in line with the browser's rules (not every browser supports the same set of features).
+- It constructs the Document Object Model (DOM) and Cascading Style Sheets Object Model (CSSOM) trees, then combines them to render the webpage.
+- Browsers might interpret and display content slightly differently based on their design and the technologies they support.
+Hence, while the core content remains consistent, subtle variations can be observed across different browsers.